Boycott Starbucks

 Why we do it:

-NOTE: not all Starbucks locations will have a formal strike.
-The union is beginning with a limited strike of 65 unionized stores, and may add additional locations, and not all Starbucks locations are unionized.
-(Ending union-busting efforts is one of the union’s demands.)
-We encourage you to avoid all Starbucks locations, but if you have a compelling need to shop there (like a corporate account you have to use for meetings) please look for a location that is not currently striking.
+NOTE: not all Starbucks locations will have a picket lines.
+The union began on November 13th (“Red Cup Day”) with a limited strike of 65 unionized stores.
+On November 28th it expanded to include 2,500 unionized Baristas.
+We encourage you to avoid all Starbucks locations, but if you have a compelling need to shop there (like a corporate account you are required to use for meetings) please look for a location that is not actively picketing.

-You can also check on negotiations or sign a customer pledge card at the Union’s No Coffee No Contract site.
+You can also check on negotiations, sign a customer pledge card, or check the map for direct actions at the Union’s No Coffee No Contract site, or read about the strike on the main organizing page.

 Scroll to Top